Heresy: Other religions

-The act of using Church of Scientology techniques in a form different than originally described by L. Ron Hubbard is referred to within Scientology as "squirreling" and is said by Scientologists to be high treason.
+The act of using Church of Scientology techniques in a form different from that originally described by L. Ron Hubbard is referred to within Scientology as "squirreling" and is said by Scientologists to be high treason.
 The Religious Technology Center has prosecuted breakaway groups who have practiced Scientology outside the official Church without authorization.

 Although Zoroastrianism has had an historical tolerance for other religions, it also held sects like Zurvanism and Mazdakism heretical to its main dogma and has violently persecuted them, such as burying Mazdakians with their feet upright as "human gardens."
 In later periods Zoroastrians cooperated with Muslims to kill other Zoroastrians deemed heretical.

 Buddhist and Taoist monks in medieval China often called each other "heretics" and competed to be praised by the royal court.
-Although today most Chinese believe in a hybrid of the "Three Teachings" (Buddhism, Taoism, Confucian) the competition between the two religions may still be seen in some teachings and commentaries given by both religions today.
+Although today most Chinese believe in a hybrid of the "Three Teachings" (Buddhism, Taoism, Confucianism) the competition between the two religions may still be seen in some teachings and commentaries given by both religions today.
 A similar situation happened with Shinto in Japan.
 Neo-Confucian heresy has also been described.